Susan Pizzolato is a poet, editor, and librarian living on the southcoast of Massachusetts.

 Poems

-that smeared lipstick, like period blood
+smeared lipstick, like period blood on the back

-for turning my unsuspecting age.
-I’m sure many have been touched, hordes of us, hanging out by the side of the dank town pool,
+hanging out by the side of the dank town pool,

 hidden under a wet towel, big windbreakers flapping,